bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Styles for JavaScrtip image slider." />
 </p>

-On the **CSS**, you can see that I have slider up here set to width 1000 pixels and the height for the picture.
+On the <b>CSS</b>, you can see that I have slider up here set to width 1000 pixels and the height for the picture.
 And then margin auto to center at position relative and overflow hidden.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->